By Johnny Askounis/ info@eurohoops.net

 “I couldn’t make a shot.
 Especially late, it was more and more off.
 It happens.
 So, I will go back to the gym and work on it,” he reacted to his poor performance from beyond the arc.

-Logging 87 minutes since returning to action after recovering from a left knee injury, Jokic lasted 44:37 in the double-overtime game.
+Logging 87 minutes over three showings since returning to action after recovering from a left knee injury, Jokic lasted 44:37 in the double-overtime game.

 “I think that in that moment it’s the normal thing to do,” he said, supporting the decision to bypass a possible minute restriction in this context.

-“A little bit, but who cares,” he added, responding to a question about an ankle injury in the first quarter opposite the Knicks.
+“A little bit, but who cares?” he mentioned about whether he was bothered by an ankle injury in the first quarter opposite the Knicks.

 Also in New York, Lithuanian backup Jonas Valanciunas had two points, three rebounds, and two assists in 12:47 for the team coached by David Adelman.